Zenika/axelor-open-suite-webapp/README.md

 ## Building and running the application without submodules

 - Checkout `no-submodules`
+Version Docker
 - Run `./gradlew build`: this should successfully build a war file in `./build/libs`
 - Run `docker compose up`: the app should be available on `http://localhost:8889` after a few minutes

+Version Gradle
+- Run `docker compose up postgres` or a database of your choice (configure the database in application.properties)
+- Run `./gradlew run`: the app should be available on `http://localhost:8080/axelor-erp` after a few minutes

 # Original README